trevor-ofarrell/chess-evaluation-bar/README.md

 # Chess-Evaluation-Bar

 A browser based Stockfish 11 engine analysis React component.
-Pass the component a FEN of the postion, and the depth of which to search.
+Pass the component a FEN of the position, and the depth of which to search.